-Corrective action is taken to correct out-of-compliance or hazardous conditions that create potential health and safety problems or that might affect the integrity of the disposal cell or compliance with Title 40 Code of Federal Regulations Section 192 (40 CFR 192).
+Corrective action is taken to correct out-of-compliance or hazardous conditions that create potential health and safety problems or that might affect the integrity of the disposal cell or compliance with Title 40 Code of Federal Regulations Section 192.

-No corrective actions were identified based on the inspection conducted in 2023.
+No corrective actions were identified based on the inspection.